znhinson/SeniorProject/README.md

 1. Click **Clear**

 ## Room for Improvement
-These are areas in which the CHC Model could improve.
+These are areas in which the CHC model could improve.

-- Address the overfitting issue of the CHC Model
+- Address the overfitting issue of the CHC model
 - Increase hair dataset
-- Imporvements to the CHC Model testing and user testing accuracy
+- Improvements to the CHC model testing and user testing accuracy